Endangered Ocean Animals

 Staghorn & Elkhorn Coral

 Staghorn (seen here) and elkhorn corals are listed as Threatened under the ESA, as their numbers have fallen catastrophically due to disease.
-They are the only coral species currently listed, but 66 other coral species have been proposed for listing and are under review.
+Listed in 2006, they were the only coral species under protection until 2014, when 20 other coral species were listed as threatened for a total of 22 species.
 Both staghorn and elkhorn coral are found in Caribbean waters and reproduce when bits of their branches break off and reattach to a hard surface.
 They also can reproduce through spawning, but only do so on a few days each year.